Setting up a Human Rights Film Festival, vol. 2

 If you would like to order a hardcopy of the handbook, please contact us by sending an email to "international[at]moviesthatmatter.nl".
 The handbook is free of charge.
-A mailing fee will be requested, depending on where to send the book.
+A mailing fee may be requested, depending on where to send the book.
 Follow the links below to read or download the free full versions of the handbook, or browse through the chapters and case studies.

 We Are Making a Change, Don’t Forget: Introduction (read online / download this chapter)

 Human Rights Film Festivals: Different Approaches to Change the World (read online / download this chapter)